 St. Louis, MO 63197-9000

-Those that pay a late enrollment penalty have a Medicare Premium Bill.
+Those who pay a late enrollment penalty have a Medicare Premium Bill.
 Medicare sends this bill around the 10th of the month.